cjmj96/bike-sharing-company-analysis/README.md

 Based on the insights gained about the usage patterns of annual and casual users, here are some practical recommendations:

-- Create promotions based on seasonal usage patterns: Offer special discounts or limited-time promotions on annual memberships targeted at casual users on the weekend.
-These promotions could emphasize how an annual membership would reduce the cost of frequent weekend usage and allow them to take advantage of weekdays for free or at a discounted price.
-Run midday promotions (e.g., 1-4 p.m.) with pop-up ads, email notifications, or in-app notifications that highlight the benefits of annual memberships, such as unlimited travel or discounts for longer trips.
+- Develop promotions based on trends over time: Offer annual memberships exclusive deals on the weekends.
+By offering them the opportunity to enjoy weekdays at a discounted rate and utilizing the service on weekends, the advantages of this should be emphasized.
+The previous could be extended to particular times of the day by using internal app notifications, email alerts, or pop-up advertisements emphasizing the advantages of annual memberships, like savings for longer trips.

-- Leverage geographic preferences for targeted advertising: Create targeted ads near tourist attractions (both physical ads and digital ads and geo-targeted mobile ads) that emphasize the convenience and cost-effectiveness of an annual membership for those who frequently visit these areas.
-This could especially appeal to local tourists or residents who frequently visit these locations, but have not committed to an annual membership.

-- Promote the convenience of commuting using annual memberships.
-Target casual users who use the system during peak commute times (or near residential stations) by promoting the benefits of an annual membership for commuting.
-Highlight the cost savings for those who would otherwise pay for individual trips during peak commute times.
-Also, Cyclistic could partner with local businesses to offer corporate memberships where employers can subsidize annual memberships for their employees.
-This would be especially appealing to casual riders who use the service occasionally to commute but have not yet committed to an annual membership.
+- Promote the convenience of commuting to work using annual memberships.
+Target casual users who use the system during peak transportation hours (or near residential stations) by promoting the benefits of an annual membership for daily commutes.
+Cyclistic could partner with local businesses to offer corporate memberships where employers can subsidize annual memberships for their employees.

-- Encourage casual users to become frequent users: Offer trip-based incentives (e.g., after a certain number of casual rides, they get a discount on an annual membership) to encourage casual users to consider upgrading.
-We can structure it as a loyalty program that rewards frequent usage with membership discounts.
-Additionally, we can create membership packages specifically for casual users who mostly use Cyclistic on weekends or for leisure.
-These packages could include additional benefits such as discounts on bike rentals for friends or free ride credits for weekend trips, making annual membership more attractive to regular cyclists.

-- Highlight the benefits of classic bikes in membership plans: Since both types of users prefer classic bikes, emphasize unlimited use of classic bikes in annual membership promotions.
-For casual users, emphasize how membership allows unlimited leisure rides on their preferred type of bike.
+- Highlight the benefits of classic bikes in membership plans: Since both types of users prefer classic bikes, emphasize the unlimited use of classic bikes in the annual membership promotions.
+For casual users, emphasize how the membership allows unlimited leisure rides on their preferred type of bicycle.

-- Optimize station locations for casual users: Cyclistic could consider increasing the number of stations near tourist and leisure locations, as these are most used by casual users.
-This would make the service more attractive and accessible to casual users, increasing the likelihood of conversion.
+- Improve the locations of the stations for casual users: Cyclistic could consider increasing the number of stations near tourist and entertainment areas, as these are more frequented by casual users.

-- Promote exclusive member benefits at high-traffic stations: Offer exclusive benefits to annual members at stations close to high-traffic tourist or leisure locations (priority bike access, discounts).
-This would encourage casual users to consider upgrading to access these benefits.
+- Promote unique advantages for annual members at high-demand stations: Provide unique advantages to annual users at stations near high-traffic tourist or leisure sites, such as priority access or discounts.